Choosing a building envelope

 Conventional wood framing:

-On top of that, unless great care is taken while installing insulation, you can easily have little gaps, which can actually start an air convection and increase the rate of heat loss.
-Though the batts themselves are R20, when you factor in all the studs your overall average is more like R13.
+On top of that, unless great care is taken while installing batts, you can easily have small gaps.
+It takes as little as 1/8th of an inch space between batts and studs to start an air convection and increase the rate of heat loss.

 In production however they've always had the ability to reduce waste due to the controlled setting of a factory and the abiity to have all cuts are calibrated.